HL7/davinci-ecdx/input/pagecontent/general-guidance.md

  - Authorization/Authentication protocols established
  - No Human intervention needed

+#### Sequence Diagram

-The sequence diagram below outlines the interaction between the Payer and EHR to query and retrieve the requested data.
+The sequence diagram in Figure 2 below outlines the interaction between the Payer and EHR to query and retrieve the requested data:

+{% include img-small.html img="todo.png" caption="Figure 2" %}

 #### Example Transactions: